s-zeng/s-zeng/README.md

 - 🔭 I’m currently interning with [TQ Tezos](https://tqtezos.com/) working on Tezos blockchain tooling and smart contracts
 - ⚡ In the past I've also interned for [Tesla](https://www.tesla.com/) developing Haskell infrastructure, and for [Ericsson](https://www.ericsson.com/) writing Clojure
 - 👯 I’m looking for summer 2021 internship opportunities with functional programming
-- 📫 My resume and and contact info can be found on my [site](https://simonzeng.com)
+- 📫 My resume and contact info can be found on my [site](https://simonzeng.com)